Junior Program — Mt. McIntyre Rec Centre / Sept 8, 2010

 Successes

 Ross Burnett, who was the driving force behind the growth over the years, was named to the Sport Yukon Hall of Fame in 2004.
-This foundation of maps and regular events in combination with coaching and a Junior Program has meant that the Yukon Orienteering Association has produced a long list of top results, including at the Canadian Orienteering Championships and the North American Orienteering Championships.
+This foundation of maps and regular events in combination with coaching and Development Programs has meant that the Yukon Orienteering Association has produced a long list of top results, including at the Canadian Orienteering Championships and the North American Orienteering Championships.
 The club also boasts numerous past and present National Team Members.

 World Orienteering Championships